tedneward/Azgaarnoth/Magic/Spells/glide.md

 # Glide
-*1st Level transmutation spell* (Artificer, Druid, Ranger, Sorcerer, Wizard)
+*1st-level transmutation* (Artificer, Druid, Ranger, Sorcerer, Wizard)

 **Casting Time:** 1 reaction, which you take when you fall